 A brief history

-A brief history of Camden Crescent and today's Meadow
+A brief history of Camden Crescent and today's Camden Meadow

 Camden Crescent was originally conceived as ‘Upper Camden Place’, as depicted in this late 18th century map of the City of Bath.